Email FacebookTwitterMenu burgerClose thin

 Plan for the Future

 When you split up, you aren’t just dividing up assets as they are today.
 You’re making plans for the future of yourself, your family and your finances.
 This means a lot of different things.
 It involves making sure that you properly anticipate the tax consequences of how you split up your assets.
-It involves looking at the potential long-term value of your assets, not just their current valuation.
-It definitely involves making plans for any children that you have, or any future risks that you personally would like to take.
+As well as looking at the potential long-term value of your assets, not just their current valuation.
+And it definitely involves making plans for any children that you have, or any future risks that you personally would like to take.
 The best way to do this is by retaining a good financial advisor.
 You want someone who can help you think about the long term, not just the next few months.

 Don’t Get Back at Your Ex